 Has a court considered the constitutionality of this law?
 Yes.
 The U.S. Supreme Court has ruled that this law is constitutional.
 Hodgson v.
 Minnesota, 497 U.S. 417 (1990).

 Other information about the law: None.

 Minn.
 Stat.
 Ann. §§ 144.343 (Enacted 1971; Last Amended 1986), 645.451(subd.2) (Enacted 2004).

 Supports Low-Income Women’s Access to Contraception

-Minnesota provides increased access to reproductive-health-care services through a Section 1115 family-planning waiver.
-The waiver allows the state to cover family-planning services for men and women between the ages of 15 and 50 with incomes at or below 200 percent of the federal poverty level who are not enrolled in other Minnesota health plans.
+Minnesota provides increased access to reproductive-health-care services through a State Plan Amendment (SPA) to its Medicaid program.
+The SPA allows the state to cover family-planning services for men and women with incomes at or below 200 percent of the federal poverty level who are not enrolled in other medical assistance plans.
 Additionally, enrollees must be (1) U.S. citizens or persons who meet the state’s defined immigration requirements and (2) Minnesota residents.

 Beneficiaries of family-planning coverage available through the waiver are not required to pay premiums or co-payments for covered services.
-Covered services include: contraceptive counseling and information; contraceptive supplies, devices, implants and prescriptions; office visits, consultation, examination and medical treatment provided in conjunction with family-planning services; voluntary sterilization; diagnosis, testing and treatment of STIs found during a family-planning visit; HIV testing and counseling.
+Covered services include: family planning office visits, exams counseling, and education; contraceptive medications and supplies; pharmacy services;; voluntary sterilization; laboratory tests; diagnosis, testing, and treatment of STIs found during a family-planning visit; HIV testing and counseling.

 EC in the ER